 Prior to establishing their own practice, co-founders Douglas Carson and Rosaleen Crushell worked for a number of award winning architects including RIBA Gold Medal winner Edward Cullinan, Eric Parry, Jonathan Woolf and Patrick Lynch.
 The following is a selection of projects they worked on:

 Douglas has taught architecture in the UK and Ireland and is a past President of the Architectural Association of Ireland.
-While AAI President he created the AAI Mentoring Forum, the Maurice Craig Student Award and co-created the first Describing Architecture exhibition.
-He has lectured on architectural history, geometry and the work of Carson & Crushell Architects in both Ireland and the UK.
+While AAI President he initiated the AAI Mentoring Forum, the Maurice Craig Student Award and co-created the first Describing Architecture exhibition.
 He is a Studio Tutor and Lecturer at the School of Architecture, University College Dublin.